Skip to content

 Why games beat slides for Scrum

 Scrum is a decision framework.
-It only makes sense once you feel the pressure of a real Sprint: a Product Owner slipping in a "quick change", a Developer wanting the answer, a Definition of Done that's 90 percent met.
+It only makes sense once you feel the pressure of a real Sprint: a Product Owner slipping in a quick change, a Developer wanting the answer, a Definition of Done that is 90 percent met.

 Slides can describe those moments.
 Games make you live them.